ajsaulsberry/BlipValidate/Readme.md

 [ASP.NET Core MVC Client Data Validation - Part 3: Controller validation](https://www.pluralsight.com/guides/microsoft-net/asp-net-core-mvc-client-data-validation-part-3-controller-validation) - Part 3 shows how the view model, data annotations, and the `ModelState` object come together with MVC model binding to provide server-side validation of client data, an essential part of the client data validation process.

-*Notice: PluralSight and the author(s) disclaim any liability for errors or omissions in this code.
+*Notice: codeArbor, PluralSight, and the author(s) disclaim any liability for errors or omissions in this code.
 See the [Disclaimer of Warranties and Limitation of Liability](#disclaimer-of-warranties-and-limitation-of-liability) for complete information.*

 ## Solution Projects